 There are many ways to learn German.
 You can attend a language school, move or travel to Germany or Austria, practice through language apps and more.
-One fun way to learn the German language is by watching German movies.
+A great idea to learn the German language is by watching German movies.
 It is a great way to remember the pronunciation of certain words and discover the difference between spoken and written language.
 Watch a German movie together with friends and family (or by yourself, then you don’t have to share the popcorn 😉 ).

 German Film History: Good Bye, Lenin!

 Set in Germany 1989, at a time where Berlin was still divided into West and East, a young man named Alex protests the regime together with countless other people.
 His mother sees her son being arrested and falls into a long coma after suffering from a heart attack.
 During her coma, the Berlin wall falls, meaning her beloved East nation is no more.
 To protect his mother from this heavy shock, Alex does everything he can to let his mother believe the GDR still exists.

 If you are interested in a movie which tackles the German history after World War 2 with humor, this is a good movie to pick!

 German Movie Classic: Die Welle

 Have you ever wondered how an entire country could fall for the poisonous words of Hitler back in the 20th century.
 Well then, die Welle could be the perfect way to discover just that.

 The story begins in an ordinary school, where a history teacher gets the assignment to teach his students about autocracy.
 But instead of just discussing the subject in class, he devises an experiment which escalates quickly…

 The story is based on Ron Jones’ social experiment “The Third Wave” and Todd Strasser’s novel Die Welle.